 In my ignorance of caravanning, I thought that's what inflatable awnings did.
 I was disappointed.

-With the awning taking its own weight, now it needs attaching to the caravan.
-Or does it…
+With the awning taking its own weight, now it needs to be attached to the caravan.
+Or does it...

 If the awning is self-supporting, it only needs to connect to the caravan to provide a seamless shelter.